 Anticipation was high at O’Leary’s Pub in Scranton on Saturday, April 29.
-It had been over a year since the progressive/alternative rock band had toured with Adelitas Way and parted ways with their second vocalist, and almost two years since they played back in their hometown.
+It had been over a year since progressive/alternative rock band Eye on Attraction had toured with Adelitas Way and parted ways with their second vocalist, and almost two years since they played back in their hometown.
 That night was also the debut of new singer Jen Fracas after releasing their first single with her, “Pleasantville,” back in February.

 The evening began with an acoustic set by local singer/songwriter Katie Evans and drummer Anthony “Shiny” Montini playing a mix of her own original songs and covers before Esta Coda took the stage.
 The Scranton indie band performed pop rock songs from both their EPs as their next album with famed producer Will Yip awaits release, closing with “Fireworks” as the room was ready to explode.